coni2k/SS/Notes.md

 so actually we still can have 4 hints + square method square + hor + vert + group also keeping the 2. method on group may not be necessary! since its always the same group

+---
+1 to 8 will create a hint for every square if its square type - it will be square type hint etc. - then it will be just a matter of changing it solver or user type etc. when 8 removed, all of the hints will be removed..

+square group is special, can have its own group child class?

+there can be mapper between - group type and hint type ?!

+update the program - check add/remove hint block funny enough all the test cases look good, except "hint update"

+be careful boy, dont mess with the sudoku gods!